zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 **Solution:**

 In Java 11 releases before 11.0.17.0, the `IBMZSecurity` security provider is not enabled by default.
 Locate the `java.security` configuration file in the `$JAVA_HOME/conf/security` USS directory and open the file for editing.
-Modify the list of security providers and insert the `IBMZSecurity` on second position.
-The list of enabled security providers should look like following:
+Modify the list of security providers and insert `IBMZSecurity` on second position.
+The list of enabled security providers should resemble the following series:
 ```
 security.provider.1=OpenJCEPlus
 security.provider.2=IBMZSecurity